Skip to main content

 Initialization

-Most secondary selection modes are nested below the 3 keybindings below, with the exception of Search and Seacrh Current, which are placed on the first layer due to their ubiquity.
+Secondary selection modes are nested below the following two keybinds, with the exception of Search and Search Current, which are placed on the first layer due to their ubiquity.

-Local Find is directional, meaning that if the cursor position does not overlap with any selections of the chosen secondary selection mode, the cursor will jump to the nearest selection in the chosen direction
+Local Find is directional, meaning that if the cursor position does not overlap with any selections of the chosen secondary selection mode, the cursor will jump to the nearest selection in the chosen direction.
+Local initialisation is directional (see footnotes of actions).

 Global Find however is non-directional.